kylegwilliam/byu-cs324/lab-shell-pipeline/README.md

 <img src="pipeline.png" width="800">

-Note that all file descriptors have been closed, except those that are in use.
+Note that just as before, file descriptors other than 0, 1, and 2 should be closed--after all duplication has taken place.
 Again, if your pipeline hangs, it is likely because some descriptors have accidentally been left open.
 Check, check, and check again.

 Just as with the two-command pipeline, a shell handling a pipeline with an arbitrary number of commands must: 1) wait for each child process after _all_